THAMMY202/GlobalKinetic/README.md

 # GlobalKinetic
-This is an Android weather app developed with kotlin, below are tech stack used during development of this product.
+This is an Android weather app developed with kotlin, below are Tech stack used during development of this product.

 API:
 Tools: